If you back up a Microsoft SQL VM, you can specify how Veeam Backup & Replication must process transaction logs on this VM:

 Make sure that you select a server that is not engaged in other resource-consuming tasks.
 For example, you may want not to use a server that performs the WAN accelerator role as a log shipping server.
 For load balance and high availability purposes, it is recommended that you select at least 2 log shipping servers.

-Veeam Backup & Replication automatically excludes its configuration database from application-aware processing during backup.
+Veeam Backup & Replication automatically excludes its configuration database from application-aware processing during backup if the database is hosted without using SQL Server AlwaysOn Availability Group.
 Transaction logs for the configuration database are not backed up.